Nirmaljohn24/ShopHub/README.md

 ├─ package.json
 └─ README.md

+---

 ## Important Notes

--Modify AuthContext.tsx to configure admin privileges.
+- Modify AuthContext.tsx to configure admin privileges.

--Update firebase.ts with your Firebase project credentials.
+- Update firebase.ts with your Firebase project credentials.

--db.json acts as a fake backend for products, users, and orders.
+- db.json acts as a fake backend for products, users, and orders.

--Products with stock = 0 cannot be added to cart or wishlist.
+- Products with stock = 0 cannot be added to cart or wishlist.

+---